pmonnahan/admixMap/README.md

 ## Requirements

 ### Snakemake
 The pipeline is coordinated and run on an HPC (or locally) using _Snakemake_.
-On UMN's HPC, snakemake can be installed by:
+To install snakemake, first create a virtual environment via:

     module load python3/3.6.3_anaconda5.0.1
+    conda install -c conda-forge mamba
-    conda install -c conda-forge -c bioconda snakemake python=3.6
+    mamba create -c conda-forge -c bioconda -n <your_environment_name> snakemake

-The 'module load' command will likely need to be run each time prior to use of Snakemake.

-Alternatively, you can try installing snakemake via _pip_:

-    pip3 install --user snakemake pyaml
+This will create a new virtual environment and install `snakemake`.
+Then, activate this environment and perform following installations:

+    conda activate <your_environment_name>
+    conda install numpy yaml pandas

+Anytime you need to run the pipeline, activate this environment beforehand via:

+    conda activate <environment_name>

+If you choose not to create an environment, you must ensure that these packages are installed and available for your python installation.

 ### Singularity